-This week, a Lexington, Kentucky news report highlighted the local unveiling of a taxidermied black bear recovered by Whitt Hyler and Griffin VanMeter, co-owners of Kentucky for Kentucky, a company that promotes a hipper image of the Bluegrass State through themed merchandise.
+In 2016, a Lexington, Kentucky, news report highlighted the local unveiling of a taxidermied black bear recovered by Whitt Hyler and Griffin VanMeter, co-owners of Kentucky for Kentucky, a company that promotes a hipper image of the Bluegrass State through themed merchandise.

-But “Cocaine Bear,” as he’s known, isn’t just a kitschy shop decoration—the stuffed animal tied to the bizarre death of the Lexington-born drug trafficker at the center of the legendary “Bluegrass Conspiracy.”
+But “Cocaine Bear,” as he’s known, isn’t just a kitschy shop decoration: The stuffed animal is tied to the bizarre death of Andrew Carter Thornton III, the Lexington-born drug trafficker at the center of the legendary “Bluegrass Conspiracy.”
 To catch the bear, Hyler and VanMeter tracked its astonishing 31-year journey.
 From the coroner’s office to a Las Vegas gambler’s mansion—and with a little help from singer Waylon Jennings—Cocaine Bear has seen it all.

 But instead of practicing law, Thornton spent his time subverting it.
-The man whom DEA agent Robert Brightwell described to the Washington Post as “an adventurer driven by adrenaline rushes,” an accomplished pilot, combatant, and skydiver consistently, had found the dangerous life he was looking for in drug and weapons trafficking.
+The man DEA agent Robert Brightwell described to The Washington Post as “an adventurer driven by adrenaline rushes,” who was also an accomplished pilot, combatant, and skydiver, had found the dangerous life he was looking for in drug and weapons trafficking.

-Thornton avoided significant prison time for the incident—after a period as a North Carolina fugitive and a possibly-staged murder attempt—paying a $500 fine and serving a six-month minimum-security sentence.
+Thornton avoided significant prison time for the incident.
+After a period as a North Carolina fugitive and a possibly-staged murder attempt, he paid a $500 fine and served a six-month minimum-security sentence.
 From that point, Thornton mostly eluded run-ins with the law, although he was questioned in a number of deaths of individuals associated with his enterprises.

 That is, until he fell from the sky.